Code Geass Lelouch of the Rebellion

 Code Geass Lelouch of the Rebellion (コードギアス 反逆のルルーシュ, Kōdo Giasu Hangyaku no Rurūshu) is a Japanese three-part animated science fantasy action film directed by Gorō Taniguchi and written by Ichirō Ōkouchi based on their anime television series with the same name.
-Produced by Sunrise and distributed by Showgate, the three-part film is a compilation of the television series, but with differences in storylines that serves as a separate continuity.
+Produced by Sunrise and distributed by Showgate, the three-part film is a compilation of the television series.

 The voice cast from the television series reprised their roles for the three-part film.
 The first film, was released on October 21, 2017.
 The second film, was released on February 10, 2018.
 The third film, was released on May 26, 2018.

 A sequel film, Code Geass Lelouch of the Re;surrection, was released in 2019, followed by a sequel four-part film, Code Geass: Rozé of the Recapture released in 2024.

 Plot

 The three-part film largely covers the events of the main anime series.
-Initiation compiles Season 1, Episodes 1-17; Transgression covers Season 1, Episodes 18-25 and Season 2, Episodes 1-16; and Glorification covers Season 2, Episodes 17-25.
+Initiation compiles Season 1, Episodes 1–17; Transgression covers Season 1, Episodes 18–25 and Season 2, Episodes 1-16; and Glorification covers Season 2, Episodes 17–25.

-Aside from a few bonus scenes and cut plot points, by far the most significant change is the fate of Shirley Fenette.
-In this alternate continuity, Shirley’s father is never killed during the Battle of Narita, thus avoiding the chain of events that ultimately results in her own death.
-Instead, Shirley survives through the rest of the story, with plot details adjusted to be consistent with how they occur in the original continuity in spite of Shirley’s survival.
+Aside from a few bonus scenes and cut plot points, the most significant change is the fate of Shirley Fenette.
+Shirley's father is never killed during the Battle of Narita, thus avoiding the chain of events that ultimately results in her own death.
+Instead, Shirley survives through the rest of the story.
+This change has no particular influence on the rest of the plot.

-In a post-credits scene at the end of Glorification, C.C. is shown riding on horseback towards a ceremony at Jeremiah Gottwald’s orange farm that he and Shirley are hosting.
+In a post-credits scene at the end of Glorification, C.C. is shown riding on horseback towards a ceremony at Jeremiah Gottwald's orange farm that he and Shirley are hosting.
 The tracks from the hay cart she rode on at the end of the original series are shown on the road she is traveling on.